 SO cried at both diagnosis appointments when the results were confirmed.
 He's fought so hard for his girls to get help and feels his male gender and ADHD was used as excuses for not knowing his girls well enough to be a good parent.

-QuirkyFriend 2) not understanding how ND behaviour is seldom "bad" but is usually from a place of internal logic.
+QuirkyFriend said: 2) not understanding how ND behaviour is seldom "bad" but is usually from a place of internal logic.

 Absolutely spot on, excellent points QuirkyFriend.